cameloper/LogUploader/README.md

 <!--[![License](https://img.shields.io/cocoapods/l/LogUploader.svg?style=flat)](http://cocoapods.org/pods/LogUploader)-->
 <!--[![Platform](https://img.shields.io/cocoapods/p/LogUploader.svg?style=flat)](http://cocoapods.org/pods/LogUploader)-->

+__This project is not being updated regularly.
+Feel free to fork and modify for your own needs.__

 LogUploader helps you upload your logs to your own server using HTTP POST.
 If you already use [XCGLogger](https://github.com/DaveWoodCom/XCGLogger), the setup is pretty easy!
 Check out the documentation below and the example project if you want. ([SwiftyBeaver](https://github.com/SwiftyBeaver/SwiftyBeaver) configuration is also similar with XCGLogger so you can switch without a big effort)

 ## Example